 How long we keep your personal information

 We will keep your personal information whilst you are a customer of Mortgages for Business or its trading division Keystone Property Finance.
 As a minimum, this will be for the period that you hold a mortgage that was sold by us.
-After you stop being a customer, we may keep your data for up to seven years so that we can:
+After you stop being a customer, we may keep your data for up to eight years so that we can:

-We may keep your data for longer than seven years if we cannot delete it for legal, regulatory or technical reasons.
+We may keep your data for longer than eight years if we cannot delete it for legal, regulatory or technical reasons.
 We may also keep it for research or statistical purposes.
 If we do, we will make sure that your privacy is protected and the data only used for those purposes.

 How to get a copy of your personal information